 The team around Dr. Olaf Meynecke from Humpbacks & Highrises welcomes you to the experience of a lifetime.
 You are about to join world-class research and help to protect whales through our Healthy Whales research and monitoring program.
-Learn about humpback whales and other marine life including dolphins and turtles on the east coast of Australia and visit the fastest growing region in Australia.
+Learn about humpback whales and other marine life including dolphins and turtles on the east coast of Australia in one of the fastest growing regions in Australia.

 - 3 days of research activity